arundac23/ML_Zoomcamp_2022/05_deployment/Deployment_week5_notes.md

 * `pickle.load(x)` - Pickle function to load a python object x.
 * `pickle.dump((dv, model), f_out)` -Pickle dump function to save a python object file.

-## Extracting the model

-1. Save whichever variables you may need (such as the model or the one-hot encoding vectorizer) as files with `pickle`.
-Include the ability to save to files and open files in your code.
-1. Export the `.pynb` file as a `.py` file.
-Clean it up by moving the imports to the top and removing unnecessary steps such as plots and unnecessary prints.
-1. Separate the _train_ and _predict_ methods by creating 2 different `.py` files, each containing each method, if needed.

 ## Web services: Introduction to Flask

 A web service is a software system that supports interoperable machine-to-machine interaction over a network.
 In general, users make requests with some data and get the required prediction response from server.